siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-cypress/overview.md

 # Cypress - Overview

-Effortlessly explore your functional test results with dynamic graphs on the Insight page.
-Filter by applications, value streams, or teams to instantly reveal performance trends and drive better decisions across your organization.
+You can now easily explore the functional test results in IBM DevOps Velocity with charts on the Insights page.
+Filter by applications, value streams, or teams to instantly identify performance trends and make data-driven decisions across the organization.

 ## Versions

-DevOps Velocity plug-in images are located in DockerHub.
+IBM DevOps Velocity plug-in images are located in DockerHub.
 To view available versions, see the [UrbanCode DockerHub](https://hub.docker.com/r/urbancode/ucv-ext-cypress/tags).